 I saved the toughest one for last.
 After seeing some of this work a friend handed me this challenge.
 See how the centroid of a reuleaux wheel rises and falls as it rolls an a level road.
 Is it possible to design a road profile that would result in the centroid following a level path?
 Below is a conceptual solution.

-I am not exactly satisfied with the solution in this form, but it is correct.
 Here is how it works.
 At the point of contact, the wheel must be tangent to the road.
 The centroid must be directly above that point.
 That makes it fairly simple to derive the corresponding elevation of the road.
 The difficult part is finding the horizontal displacement of the centroid.
 Remember, the radius is effectively changing throughout, so that complicates things.

 On the stationary wheel, a radial turns about the centroid.
 Next to that the radius is graphed with respect to the angle of rotation.
 Zero and the angle of rotation are the limits of integration for the area under the graph.
 This area is the horizontal displacement of the centroid.
 Note that the angle has no dimension, so the area under the graph actually has linear dimension.
 The results above are derived with a Simpson's approximation.
 I have not succeeded in deriving an exact expression for the curve.

 Although the centroid follows a level path, this wheel still would not offer a very comfortable ride.
 Suppose that the wheel is propelling a vehicle (as opposed to being pulled along) and it is turning at a constant rotational rate.
 The changing radius would result in a changing velocity.
 The passengers would be constantly lurching forward and back.